-The DSC includes the Chair of Student Council; Hari Sood, Union Affairs Officer; Stan Ford and five students elected by Student Council; Molly Gorman, Ruby Castillo, Hongjia Xu and Tom Parry and one to be elected in a bye-election.
+The DSC includes the Chair of Student Council; Abbie Jessop, Union Affairs Officer; Julio and five students elected by Student Council - voting is currently live.

 The Standing Committee scrutinises the actions of the Full-time officers.
 It also develops proposals and motions as directed by Student Council.
 This committee reports to Student Council about other democratic events and conferences.

 The Standing Committee includes the full time officers, chairs of networks, faculty reps and student trustees.